Beard Burn: How to Prevent & 5 Quick Treatments

 What is Beard Burn?

-Beard burn is a common skin irritation, resulting when coarse facial hair rubs against another’s skin, causing the minor abrasion.
-Dermatologists refer to the condition as “contact dermatitis” and the result is typically a red bumpy rash.
-Beard contact often occurs while kissing some with a beard.
+Beard burn is a common skin irritation resulting when coarse facial hair rubs against another’s skin, causing a minor abrasion.
+Dermatologists refer to the condition as “contact dermatitis,” and the result is typically a red bumpy rash.
+Beard contact often occurs while kissing someone with a beard.

 How Do You Get Beard Burn?